 As with many VCA grafts, types of genitourinary grafts can vary widely.
-The graft may include a combination of the penis, scrotum, thigh tissue, and lower abdominal wall, or penis alone.34 In complex cases, the recovery can commence prior to cross-clamp to allow more time for dissection of the abdominal wall, exposing the blood vessels.
-At that point, the recovery of other solid organs may proceed prior to cross-clamp has occurred, procurement teams may proceed removing organs with the VCA genitourinary team going last.
+The graft may include a combination of the penis, scrotum, thigh tissue, and lower abdominal wall, or penis alone.
+In complex cases, the recovery can commence prior to cross-clamp to allow more time for dissection of the abdominal wall, exposing the blood vessels.
+At that point, the recovery of other solid organs may proceed prior to cross-clamp, if so desired and coordinated with the VCA genitourinary recovery team.
+Once cross-clamp has occurred, procurement teams may proceed removing organs with the VCA genitourinary team going last.
 In this scenario, the total recovery time is minimally impacted by the recovery of even a complex urogenital graft.